overcache/NeoSolarized/README.md

 check [issue](https://github.com/vim/vim/issues/993#issuecomment-241676971) and [issue](https://github.com/vim/vim/issues/981#issuecomment-242893385) for more information.

 neovim works perfect without this config.
-If you meet a color issue when using tmux.
-Make sure:
+If you encounter a color issue using tmux, make sure that:
-- using lastest tmux (v2.2)
+- you are using the latest version of tmux (v2.2)
-- your $TERM variable set to "xterm-256color"
+- your $TERM variable is set to "xterm-256color"
-- add the line below to your .tmux.conf file.
+- add the line below to your .tmux.conf file:

     ```tmux
     set-option -ga terminal-overrides ",xterm-256color:Tc"
     ```

-see this [article](https://deductivelabs.com/en/2016/03/using-true-color-vim-tmux/) for more tmux detail.
+See this [article](https://deductivelabs.com/en/2016/03/using-true-color-vim-tmux/) for more details on tmux.